jammmo/serene/mkdocs/docs/10_Generic_Types.md

-# 9. Generic Types
+# 10. Generic Types
 We will introduce generic types through an example using Regions and Handles, two commonly used built-in types.

 ## Regions and Handles

 Serene does not have references or pointers.
 So how does one object refer to another object?
 The idiom that is most commonly used in Serene is region-based memory management, with the types `Region` and `Handle`.
-A `Region` is a dynamically-sized block of memory where objects of the same type can be stored.
-Those objects are accessed using an index, referred to as a `Handle`.

 If you have a bunch of objects of the same type that all refer to each other (say, in a data structure like a linked list), then the typical way to handle it is to store all of the objects inside one `Region`.
 Then an object can access another object by storing its `Handle` in one of its fields.
 The other object would be accessed with an indexing operator, like `my_region[my_handle]`.
 Note that the indexing operator returns an `Option` type here because it is possible that there is no valid object for that handle.